ZF-Commons/ZfcAdmin/README.md

-# DoctrineDataFixture Module for Zend Framework 2
+# ZfcAdmin Module for Zend Framework 2

 Version 0.0.1 Created by Jurian Sluiman